 Let’s turn to the classic animated film Beauty and the Beast for our first example.

 The read of a musical script without the music can be a long and arduous experience.
-That is why it is so difficult to sell musical features on spec.
+That is why it is so challenging to sell musical features on spec.

-The sole antidote is to write very strong lyrics that read as poetry.
+The sole antidote is to write powerful lyrics that read like poetry.
 That is when knowing what your story is really about matters most because that will reflect in those lyrics and will offer you the ability to communicate those themes with lyrics that resonate just as much as spoken dialogue would.

 When you view the script for the live-action Beauty and the Beast, the format is close to the same, but instead of having the lyrics in ALL CAPS, the screenwriters decided to use italics to denote singing.

-The shooting script for Disney’s animated feature Frozen offered an addition option as well.
+The shooting script for Disney’s animated feature Frozen offered an additional option as well.

 The writers used both ALL CAPS and BLUE text to convey the song lyric moments.